Are you about to graduate from college? Congrats!

 Now get to work on fine-tuning your resume.

-The resume remains the centerpiece of your job-search toolkit, and a carefully crafted one can help you stand out among your many fellow recent grads.
+The resume remains the centerpiece of your job-search toolkit, and a carefully crafted one can help you stand out among your fellow new grads heading out on their career paths.
 Before you apply for your first job, ask yourself these three key questions:

 1. Is my resume clear, concise and free of typos?